fmunlu/ML/README.md

 # Machine Learning
-I collect various Jupyter notebooks of ML projects I worked on.
+I collect various Jupyter notebooks of ML projects I worked on in this repository.